BLOG

 For instance, in 2018, a bug in Facebook's "View As" feature allowed attackers to steal access tokens for nearly 50 million accounts.
 This wasn't a "misconfiguration" in the traditional sense, but rather a complex flaw that security testing should ideally have uncovered.

-Consistent, thorough security testing, including both automated scans and manual penetration testing, is crucial to find these subtle yet critical flaws before they are exploited by malicious actors.
+Consistent, thorough security testing, including both automated scans and manual penetration testing, is crucial to finding these subtle yet critical flaws before they are exploited by malicious actors.

 Manual API security testing can’t keep pace with today’s rapid DevOps cycles.
 Every now and then, teams struggle to catch every vulnerability before release, resulting in costly delays or, worse, breaches.